TheJerryFish/DebateEval/README.md

 # 🎙️ DebateEval

-**DebateEval** is an AI-powered web application that evaluates debate audio files for tone progression, emotional segments, and overall communication quality.
-It uses cutting-edge speech transcription and LLM-driven feedback — all locally hosted and fully customizable.
+**DebateEval** is an AI-powered web app that evaluates audio files for tone progression, emotional segments, and overall communication quality.

 ---